itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 }
 ```

-##### Container Components

 App's responsibility as a [container component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.qlp6sobvr) is to handle search requests from `SearchBar`, and pass the results down to `SearchResults` after performing an AJAX call to Wikipedia's API.

 As Dan Abromov puts it, container components are "concerned with *how things work.*"

 Notice that this component only displays other components.
-The main concern of App is with handling data and passing it down to its children.
+The main concern of `App` is with handling data and passing it down to its children.

+##### Presentational Components

 `Header`:
 ```js